mountain view with flower

 Sometimes in order to better care for our families, we need to care for ourselves too.

-As Christians, we have sometimes been taught to not care for ourselves.
+As Christian moms, we have often been taught to not care for ourselves.
 We are supposed to die to ourselves, and live poured out for others.
 Being a busy mom has forced me to reevaluate that.
-I do believe in dying to self and giving our all to others, but I have seen another side of self care, the side of caring for myself so I can better care for mine.
+I do believe in dying to self and giving our all to others, but I have seen another side of self-care, the side of caring for myself so I can better care for mine.

 See the video.

-I have heard Christian self care referred to as “soul care.”
+I have heard Christian self-care referred to as “soul care.”
 I like that.
 We can take care of our soul’s needs, and God directs us in the rest.
-We don’t always need to be well in order to thrive, because we have God’s power.
+We don’t always need to be well in order to thrive, because we have power from the Holy Spirit.

-That said, we need our cups filled in order to be able to give to others.
-There are simply ways we can allow God to fill our cups.
+That said, we need our cups filled to be able to give to others.
+There are simple ways we can allow God to fill our cups.

 • Listening to an audio Bible